jameslafferty/MailChimp-Widget/readme.txt

 * First release.

 == Upgrade Notice ==
+= 0.7.1 =
+Fixes namespace issue introduced in 0.7.

 = 0.7 =
 * Adds French language support.
 Thank you Frederick Marcoux for the translation.
 * Fixes settings page link in admin notices for subdirectory installs.
 Thank you to [alex chousmith](http://wordpress.org/support/profile/chousmith) for bringing this to my attention.